 So ... what are you into?

 Maybe you’re a designer who loves tech and has been lucky to work on a few tech projects but would love to do more.
-Your portfolio should be geared toward those types of clients.
+Or you're a concert photographer and you're looking to make a photography portfolio.
+Your portfolio should be geared towards the potential clients you're after.

 Take a look at this portfolio from UX designer Gregory Christian below.
 He’s worked with an impressive array of tech-related clients, and his design demonstrates that he knows how to deliver a website with the hip and modern feel that these types of companies are after.
 It’s obvious what kind of work he’s interested in.